pip-services/pip-services-docs/content/en/conceptual/messaging/kafka/_index.md

 ##### Create a Kafka message queue

 To create a queue, we need to configure it first.
-We can use the ConfigParams component to define the queue’s parameters, such as the topic.
+We can use the ConfigParams component to define the queue's parameters, such as the topic.
 Additionally, we can add the connection parameters.

 {{< tabsection >}}
    {{< include "./__code13_node.md" >}}